 Lecturer in Psychology

-My research program focuses on the processes and brain mechanisms mediating learning and monitoring of sensorimotor sequences, both in patients with movement disorders and in healthy human subjects.
+My research programme focuses on the neural mechanisms mediating music performance and sensorimotor learning, both in healthy human subjects and in patients with movement disorders.

 General research interests:

 - Sensorimotor learning and motor control